 All writings published by academic journals, conferences or book publishers are not scientific or peer-reviewed but one publication channel can include both refereed and non-refereed publications.
-The first step to take is to determine whether a publication is, indeed, scientific and peer-reviewed.
+The first step to take is to determine whether a publication is, indeed, scientific and peer-reviewed as defined in the data collection by the Ministry of Education and Culture.

 In order to meet the scientific criterion, a peer-reviewed publication must contain new research results in a form that is publicly available, reproducible and utilisable.
 In turn, to be considered peer-reviewed, a scientific publication must be subject to an advance evaluation made by independent experts and performed on the entire manuscript.
 A publication must always have an external publisher; author’s editions are not considered as publications.